timbroderick/crainshack/README.md

 * [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/HTML) is the foundation behind the Firefox browser.
 Their tutorial series is a decent place to start.
 * [Kahn Academy](https://www.khanacademy.org/computing/computer-programming/html-css) is a not-for-profit learning site.
+* [freecodecamp](https://www.freecodecamp.org/) is a non-profit dedicated to helping people learn to code.
+Recommended by Emily Olsen.
+* Css-tricks comes up in my searches often when I'm trying to remember how to do things.
+They have a [beginners guide](https://css-tricks.com/almanac/) that looks useful.
+* [html5doctor](http://html5doctor.com/element-index/) is a reference recommended by Emily Olsen.
+Looks good.
-* [The Odin Project](https://www.theodinproject.com/) seems to have a number of free tutorials to get you started on web design.
+* I bookmarked [The Odin Project](https://www.theodinproject.com/) a while ago for some reason - it seems to have a number of free tutorials to get you started on web design.
 I would start with [html and css](https://www.theodinproject.com/courses/html5-and-css3), and then try [javascript](https://www.theodinproject.com/courses/javascript). ***NOTE: I HAVE NOT DONE THESE.*** Try them out as long as they're free, but I wouldn't recommend paying for any courses with out fully vetting the site first.
-* [codecademy](https://www.codecademy.com/learn/paths/web-development) was a good resource when I learned Python, but they've since mixed their free tutorials with paid ones.
-I would give the free stuff a try first.

 ___